xesco/castools/docs/CASFILE.md

 ### 4.4 Sync and Silence

 Before transmitting data, MSX sends periods of silence and repetitive sync pulses.
-These serve multiple purposes: allowing the cassette motor to stabilize, providing timing reference for baud rate detection, and acting as a carrier detection signal.
+These serve multiple purposes: allowing the cassette motor to stabilize, providing timing reference for baud rate detection (by measuring zero-crossing intervals), and acting as a carrier detection signal.

 **Sequence:** silence → sync pulses → data